SkylineCommunications/dataminer-docs/develop/CICD/Skyline Communications/Troubleshooting/CICD_Troubleshooting_GitHubFailures.md

 This error occurs when your repository is private and you forgot to create the `SONAR_TOKEN` secret.

 For public repositories, the analysis step uses the `SONAR_TOKEN` organization secret.
-For private repositories, you will need to create a repository secret with name SONAR_TOKEN (as private repositories cannot access the organization secret).
+For private repositories, you will need to create a repository secret with name `SONAR_TOKEN` (as private repositories cannot access the organization secret).
 The value of the secret is an API token that can be created in SonarCloud under the [Security](https://sonarcloud.io/account/security) tab of the account settings.

 ## Quality Gate

-The Quality Gate can fail due to multiple reasons.
-The 'normal' ones would be unit tests that fail or SonarCloud that reports issues.
+The Quality Gate can fail because of multiple reasons.
+The "normal" ones would be unit tests that fail or SonarCloud that reports issues.

-Unfortunately due to misconfiguration or admin-only settings on SonarCloud, it can be that there are issues that are less clear.
+Unfortunately, because of a misconfiguration or admin-only settings on SonarCloud, it can occur that there are issues that are less clear.

 ### Could not retrieve SonarCloud quality gate status

-If this error is being show in your workflow, you will need to check the *SonarCloud Quality Gate check* step and the *Analyze* step for more information.
+If this error is shown in your workflow, you will need to check the *SonarCloud Quality Gate check* step and the *Analyze* step for more information.

 #### 'Analyze' step - You are running CI analysis while Automatic Analysis is enabled.
 Please consider disabling one or the other